astropy/halotools/docs/source_notes/empirical_models/factories/subhalo_model_factory_source_notes.rst

 description of how the class creates a composite model from a set of independently-defined features.
 In :ref:`subhalo_model_factory_parsing_kwargs` we describe how the factory's `__init__` constructor parses the large number of optional inputs into a *model dictionary*.
-In :ref:`subhalo_model_factory_bookkeeping_mechanisms` we outline the various bookkeeping devices and consistency checks that the factory does to 1. ensure that the input model dictionary provides sufficient and self-consistent information, and 2. place the instance into a form that can directly talk to the `~SubhaloMockFactory`.
+In :ref:`subhalo_model_factory_bookkeeping_mechanisms` we outline the various bookkeeping devices and consistency checks that the factory does in order to 1. ensure that the input model dictionary provides sufficient and self-consistent information, and 2. place the instance into a form that can directly talk to the `~SubhaloMockFactory`.
 In :ref:`subhalo_model_factory_inheriting_behaviors` we cover the process by which the appropriate methods of the component models are inherited by the composite model.
 The syntax for using a composite model to create mock catalogs is covered in :ref:`populate_subhalo_mock_convenience_method`.
 We conclude in :ref:`subhalo_model_factory_further_reading` by pointing to sections of documentation covering related aspects such as the algorithm for using `SubhaloModelFactory` instances to populate mocks.

 .. _subhalo_model_factory_design_overview: